Air Tool Pressure + 5 Reasons To Use The Right PSI For Air Tools

-- Check the hose size: A hose that’s too small can cause pressure drops that are easily remedied by an upgrade.
+- Check the hose size: A hose that’s too long can cause pressure drops that are easily remedied by an upgrade.
 Make sure you’re using the right hose size for your application.
 We talk more about how hose size impacts airflow in this article.

 - Confirm the air compressor’s CFM: An air tool needs the right psi and the right CFM to operate properly.
 Double-check that the CFM capabilities of your air compressor match the needs of your tools.
 You can learn more about the CFM needs for your air tools here.

 - Consider your air compressor type: A reciprocating air compressor has to build up air and then quickly loses pressure.
 But if you require higher pressure because you’re trying to hit hard and fast to beat the clock, your air compressor type is likely the problem.
 Instead, upgrade to a rotary screw air compressor that can maintain CFM and PSI for significant periods of time.
 Find out more about rotary screw vs. reciprocating air compressors here.

 - Call the tool manufacturer: If everything above checks out, call the manufacturer.
 Their support team will be able to help you troubleshoot performance issues with your tool.